Updated June 15, 2023

 Introduction to Linux Interview Questions and Answers

-Below is the list of 2022 Linux Interview Questions and Answers, which can be asked during an interview for fresher and experience.
+Below is the list of 2023 Linux Interview Questions and Answers, which can be asked during an interview for a fresher experience.

 Part 1 – Linux Interview Questions (Basic)

 This first part covers basic interview questions and answers: